ArtOfIllusion/ArtOfIllusion/docs/manual/object_types.rst

 Rotation around either the X or Y direction can be completely disabled by checking the **Lock** box.
 Alternatively, the maximum angles of bend in each direction can be restricted by checking the Restrict Total Range box and then entering the extreme values in the 2 boxes below.
-This 'blacks out' the forbidden range of angles in the circular device.
+This marks out the forbidden range of angles in the circular device in a light red color.
 In addition, you can set another range with the Restrict Comfort Range which is the range that the bone will normally reside in and will only go outside when forced to.
-The circular device shows in grey the range of angles outside of the Comfort Range.
+The circular device shows in yellow the range of angles outside of the Comfort Range.
 Finally there is the ability to set the **Stiffness** of the joint which is a way of making some joints in the chain more easily bent than others.

-Apart from be able to bend the joint, there is the ability to **Twist** it, i.e. spin it around its axis.
+Apart from being able to bend the joint, there is the ability to **Twist** it, i.e. spin it around its axis.
 The controls on this are the same as the X and Y bends.

 Finally there is the **Length** control which allows the bone to be stretched and compressed along its length.
 Again